Comparisons11 min read

 User Interface & Ease of Use

-Look, CyberGhost wins this one without breaking a sweat.
-Their app is one of the cleanest, most intuitive VPN interfaces I've used across dozens of tools.
+CyberGhost wins this one cleanly.
+Their app is one of the cleanest VPN interfaces I've used.
 You pick a server, hit connect.
-Done.
-The streaming-specific tabs make it brain-dead easy to find the right server for Netflix or Disney+ — no guessing, no Googling, no frustration.
+That's it.
+The streaming-specific tabs make finding the right server for Netflix or Disney+ brain-dead simple — no guessing, no searching online, no headaches.

 Winner: CyberGhost